shyampurk/mongodb-pubnub/README.md

 #SETUP

 ##Server Setup
-Open a console or terminal on the server and run the server program as follows ( Assumed that you are in the server directory)
+Open a console or terminal on the server and run the server program as follows ( Assuming that you are in the server directory)
 > python stockticker.py MongoDB_Server_IP_Address MongoDB_Server_Port_Number

 Where , MongoDB_Server_IP_Address is the IP address of the running MongoDB server instance and MongoDB_Server_Port_Number is the port number of that instance.

 Make sure that the MongoDB server is up and running and the IP address and Port is correct.
-If anyone of these is not in order then the server program will spew lots of errors on the console and eventually halt.
+If anyone of these parameters is not in order then the server program will spew lots of errors on the console and eventually halt.

 If all goes well then you should see the console spring into action with index prices getting generated and populated in MongoDB